 Testing the configuration

-- Click Languages in the History group box and select the language preference.
-You are redirected to the correct language, if your language selection matches to a content language.
+- Select the language preference.
+You are redirected to the correct language, if your language selection matches a content language.

 If you have a single domain and need to persist the user language preference, set a cookie with the current language selection.
 This means that the next time a visitor visits your site, the visitor is redirected to the correct language.
 You also may use this to redirect the visitor to another system, where language preference is not retained in the URL.
 You can set a cookie named epslanguage to make sure that the visitor gets the same language as before when returning to the site.